EngineeringLast Updated Jul 10, 202411 min read

 One example of an open source vulnerability that led to customer data being leaked is the ParkMobile breach.
 A third-party software vulnerability compromised the personal information of this popular North American parking application’s 21 million users.

-Importance of security testing
+Benefits of mobile app security testing

-Types of security tests
+Types of mobile app security tests

 • Vulnerability scanning